-- Call your local police agency: Report the theft to police or the sheriff's department, particularly if you suspect that checks or other valuables were stolen.
+- Call your local police agency: Report the theft to the police or the sheriff's department, particularly if you suspect that checks or other valuables were stolen.
 Local law-enforcement authorities have caught some thieves by circulating lists of stolen checks to local banks, then nabbing suspects who showed up to clear out a victim's bank account.

-- Close accounts: If you suspect the thief obtained a credit card, checks or bank statement, cancel your accounts immediately and notify creditors both by telephone and in writing.
+- Close accounts: If you suspect the thief obtained a credit card, checks, or bank statement, cancel your accounts immediately and notify creditors both by telephone and in writing.

 - Take action on missing checks: If a check payable to you is stolen, ask the sender to stop payment and issue a new one.
-Give police the stolen check number.
+Give the police the stolen check number.

 - Protect your credit: Make a list of creditors and see if any bills are overdue to arrive.
-Call creditors and obtain duplicate copies to avoid late payments, which could damage your credit rating-or worse.
+Call creditors and obtain duplicate copies to avoid late payments, which could damage your credit rating or worse.
 Be sure to pay your mortgage payment and car payment to avoid the risk of foreclosure or repossession.
-Don't forget other bills that could be missing, such as an annual insurance premium, property-tax levy or income tax refund.
+Don't forget other bills that could be missing, such as an annual insurance premium, property-tax levy, or income tax refund.

 - Determine what else is missing: Contact professional organizations to learn if you've missed meeting notices or dues statements.
 Ask friends and relatives if they've mailed anything to you recently.
 Were you expecting a new driver's license?
-If so, contact your state Division of Motor Vehicle (DMV) promptly.
+If so, contact your state Division of Motor Vehicles (DMV) promptly.